javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 Sometimes, to integrate WebSocket into existing project, people run WebSocket server in parallel with the main HTTP-server, and they share a single database.
 Requests to WebSocket use `wss://ws.site.com`, a subdomain that leads to WebSocket server, while `https://site.com` goes to the main HTTP-server.

 Surely, other ways of integration are also possible.
-Many servers (such as Node.js) can support both HTTP and WebSocket protocols.